Mél of Ardagh

 Mél of Ardagh, also written Mel or Moel, was a 5th-century saint in Ireland who was a nephew of Saint Patrick.
 He was the son of Conis (or Chonis) and Patrick's sister, Darerca.
 Saint Darerca was known as the "mother of saints" because most of her children (seventeen sons and two daughters) entered religious life, many were later recognized as saints, and several of her sons became bishops.

 Mél and his brothers Melchu, Munis and Rioch accompanied their uncle Patrick to Ireland and helped him with his missionary work there.
 Mél and his brother Melchu were both reportedly consecrated bishop by Patrick himself.
 After Patrick built the church at Ardagh, he appointed Mél as Bishop of Ardagh.
-According to the Life of St. Brigid, Mél is said to have had no fixed see for most of his life in ministry, which fits with other accounts of his being a traveling missionary and evangelist.
+According to the Life of St. Brigid, Mél is said to have had no fixed see for most of his life in ministry, which fits with other accounts of his being a travelling missionary and evangelist.
 Acting upon the apostolic precept, Mél supported himself by working with his hands; what he gained beyond bare necessities, he gave to the poor.

 Life

-Mél helped evangelize Ireland while supporting himself through manual labor.
+Mél helped evangelize Ireland while supporting himself through manual labour.
 Patrick appointed Mél as one of the earliest Irish bishops and head of the Diocese of Ardagh.
 Mél also built the monastery of Ardagh where he was both bishop and abbot, and is said to have had the gift of prophecy.
 He accepted Brigid of Kildare's profession as a nun, and served as her mentor while she was in Ardagh.

-Mél lived with his aunt, Lupait, on her farm during a portion of his ministry, and rumor spread that their relationship was of a scandalous nature.
+Mél lived with his aunt, Lupait, on her farm during a portion of his ministry, and rumour spread that their relationship was of a scandalous nature.
 Patrick went to investigate.
-Mél and Lupait both produced miracles to testify to their innocence: Mél plowed up a live fish in the middle of his field, and Lupait carried hot coals without being burned.
+Mél and Lupait both produced miracles to testify to their innocence: Mél ploughed up a live fish in the middle of his field, and Lupait carried hot coals without being burned.